-If you are a student visa holder, you and your dependent family members have permission to work included with your visa.
+If you are a student visa holder, you and your dependant family members have permission to work included with your visa.
 You and your family members must not breach the work conditions that apply to your student visa.

 Work conditions for student visa holders